Many American cities have their founders’ day parades. Read what to wear to don a stylish rain outfit for walking in a parade.

-What I wore for walking in the Golden Day Parade
+- What I Wore for Walking in the Golden Days Parade

-If you are a regular reader or already follow my blog for a while, you know that I am not a big fan of college Ts or T-shirts at all.
+If you are a regular reader or already follow my blog for a while, you know that I am not a big fan of college Tees or meant to be funny graphic Tees at all.
 If you are one of my new readers, you now know too ;).
 I will blog about the reason another time.
-As is obvious, in the above outfit I am wearing a college T, and if you look twice you even see it is an old college T. For my excuse it has a cool science print on the back about which I will talk after the next photos.
+As it is obvious, in the above outfit I am wearing a college T, and if you look twice you even see it is an old college T. For my excuse it has a cool science print on the back about which I will talk after the next photos.

 But first, why am I wearing it?
-We had an outreach thing going on and everyone was supposed to dress in the corporate colors – gold and blue.
+We had an outreach thing going on, namely to walk in the Fairbanks Golden Days Parade that presented a rocket and college fashion.
+Everyone was supposed to wear the university’s T-shirts or sweaters and to dress in the corporate colors – gold and blue.
 This old T-shirt was the only one that met the dress code.

+Rain was in the forecast.
+No wonder.
+The parade was late in July, and August is the start of the rain season.
 I did not like the idea of running around in a parade without style.
 Thus, I took my department T-shirt that had the right colors, paired it with a denim skirt – blue is blue, right – and a silk scarf with blue and gold pattern.
-Since we had to walk nearly 2 miles (3.2km) on a rainy day, I took my yellow raincoat with me as yellow is a representative for the gold anyhow.
+Since we had to walk nearly 2 miles (3.2 km) on a rainy day, I took my yellow raincoat with me as yellow is a representative for the gold anyhow.
 I wore a skirt and not jeans as splashes on bare legs dry fast, but on jeans you stay wet.
-The double HH boots have enough heel (1.5 inch, 3.8cm) so I can walk on them for 2 miles and look still stylish.
+The double HH boots have enough heel (1.5 inch, 3.8cm) so I can walk on them for 2 miles, and look still stylish.
 How do you like my “parade uniform?”

 Photos: G. Kramm

 © 2013-2022 Nicole Mölders | All rights reserved